mahafatima14/hb-project-my-pantry/README.md

 # MyPantry

-MyPanyry is a full stack web application that connects people through food.
+MyPantry is a full stack web application that connects people through food.
 It sims to reduce food waste by curating recipes based on the ingredients you have on hand.
 It also allows to posts recipes to their profiles and like + save recipes fellow users have posted.

 <img src="static/img/Capture-1.JPG">
 ## Navigation